lturner19/Bootstrap_Portfolio/README.md

 ## Description
 This portfolio showcases my ability to use HTML, CSS, and Bootstrap 4 to create a responsive website.

-As the pages are viewed on different screen sizes, users will not that certain elements will move to accomodate the new size.
+ A reponsive website allows users to have an optimized browsing experince when using devices with various screen sizes such as a tablet, cellphone, desktop, etc.

-It was created while attending the Triology Education Services' Full-Stack Coding Bootcamp.
+This portfolio has been created while attending the Triology Education Services' Full-Stack Coding Bootcamp.

 ## Table of Contents